 ‘Meaningful Profit’ is a part of the curriculum of the Global School for Entrepreneurship.
 This is the first of a series of three interviews about what Meaningful Profit means for business, the students of the Global School and the development of the entrepreneurial spirit.
 Purpose Driven Business is one of the elements of elements of Meaningful Profit.

 As a professor at the Global School for Entrepreneurship Wassili Zafiris teaches Social and Spiritual Entrepreneurship.
 In this podcast Dean Thomas Blekman interviews Wassili about what Meaningful Profit means as a business model.

 The difference between Meaningful Profit and (non for) Profit Business

 Meaningful Profit differs from for Profit Business and non for Profit Business.
 For Profit and Non for Profit are the two legal business forms that have been around many years.
 From a business and psychological perspective the for Profit Business model is aimed at ‘taking for one’s benefit’.
 The non for Profit Business model is aimed at ‘giving something for the benefit of others’.
 These two business models are legally and business wise organized with these principles at the core.

 Wassili researched intrinsic motivation as described in the twice nominated book IK BEN niet alleen op de wereld (2011).
-He found that working with entrepreneurs that want their staf to have intrinsic motivation, that people can be driven by ‘taking’ something for themselves.
+For many entrepreneurs motivation is an important topic.
+Because why would someone invest time and energy on a business idea?
+He found that people can be driven by: a. ‘taking’ something for themselves.
 Taking for yourself is a essential human drive and we are neurologically wired to do so for the sake of survival.
-At the same time we are neurologically wired to ‘give’ something beyond our own personal needs.
+At the same time we are neurologically wired to: b. ‘give’ something beyond our own personal needs.